-- Complete the required pre-requisite courses with a 2.5 GPA or higher from a regionally accredited college or university.
-Exceptions for required pre-requisite courses with grades less than 2.5 will be made on a case by case basis by the associate dean of nursing.
-Anatomy and Physiology 1 & 2 courses are not eligible for consideration or any course with less than a 2.0 GPA.
+• Complete the required pre-requisite courses with a 2.5 GPA or higher from a regionally accredited college or university.
+A 3.0 average GPA is required.

 - Active-unencumbered LPN License in Washington State

 - Complete required immunizations and tests:

 - Two-step TB or Quantiferon

 - Influenza

 - Hepatitis B

 - Measles, Mumps, Rubella (MMR)

 - Varicella

 - Tetanus, Diphtheria, Pertussis (Tdap)

 - COVID (entire series and booster)

 - Additional testing or immunizations may be required

 - Successfully pass a criminal state and national background check.
 Immediate disqualifiers to the program can be found at: DSHS Secretary's List of Crimes and Negative Actions.

 - Obtain the American Heart Association Basic Life Support Healthcare provider card (Only AHA BLS certifications are accepted for clinical placements in the Nursing program).